Meaning

 I would spell this Cruise, just to get away from the Ted Cruz association (I absolutely despise him).
 I would much rather have my kid associated with Tom Cruise than Ted Cruz.

 I wouldn't, because the meaning is completely different.
-Cruz is a Catholic name meaning 'cross', but cruise is a chunky-monkey ship full of old people.
+Cruz is a Catholic name meaning 'cross', but cruise is a chunky-monkey boat full of old people.
 Don't give a person you dislike the glory of ruining something for you.

 Really like Cruz spelt cruze.